xealits/NtuplerAnalyzer/README.md

     crab submit -c $c &
     done

 --- the `make_crab_cfgs.py` script makes the jobs in `python/crab_cfgs/v35/` and then crab submits them.
 Here the for loop launches all submitions in parallel.
 It is not very safe: it might not pick up your grid credentials or may create too many processes etc.

+*To generate jobs with custom output site use `--output-site <your site>`:*

+    for c in `cat dsets_all_usual_qcd_ext`
+    do
+    python make_crab_cfgs.py $c v35 tauIDantiIso --output-site T2_CH_CERN
+    done

 Don't forget to have your grid credentials before launching crab.
 Otherwise it will ask you to initialize.